bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 fields (rename possible, 'INFO' keyword for all fields), or use 'ALL' keyword to detect available databases.

-For external tools, such as Annovar, snpEff and Exomiser, specify parameters such as annotation keywords (Annovar) and options (depending on the tool), and select fields (BCFtools and Annovar, field rename available).
+For external tools, such as Annovar, snpEff, Exomiser and Docker-based annotation tools, specify parameters such as annotation keywords (Annovar), options (depending on the tool), and selected fields (BCFtools and Annovar, field rename available).

 Examples: